postgres-ai/docs/docs/database-lab/config-reference.md

 - `host` (string, optional, default: "") - the host to which the Database Lab server accepts HTTP connections
 - `port` (string, required) - HTTP server port

+## Section `poolManager`: filesystem pools or volume groups management
+- `mountDir` (string, required) - specifies the location of the pools mount directory (can contain multiple pool directories)
+- `dataSubDir` (string, optional, default: "") - specifies the location of restored data by Database Lab Engine relative to the pool which is placed inside the mount directory (`mountDir`)
+- `clonesMountSubDir` (string, required) -  the directory that will be used to mount clones
+- `socketSubDir` (string, required) - the UNIX socket directory that will be used to establish local connections to cloned databases
+- `preSnapshotSuffix` (string, required) - the suffix to denote preliminary snapshots

 ## Section `provision`: thin cloning environment settings
-- `pgMgmtUsername` (string, optional, default: "postgres") - database username that will be used for Postgres management connections
-- `keepUserPasswords` (bool, optional, default: "false") - By default, in addition to creating a new user with administrative privileges, Database Lab Engine resets passwords for all existing users.
-This is done for security reasons.
-If this behavior is undesirable and you want to keep the ability authenticate for the existing users with their unchanged passwords, then set the value of the variable to `true`.
-- `options` (key-value, required) - options related to provisioning
-    - `thinCloneManager` (string, required) - thin-clone managing module used for thin cloning
-    - `pool` (string, required) - the name of pool (in the case of ZFS) or volume group with logic volume name (in the case of LVM)
 - `portPool` (key-value, required) - defines a pool of ports for Postgres clones
   - `from` (integer, required) - the lowest port value in the pool
   - `to` (integer, required) - the highest port value in the pool
-    - `clonesMountDir` (string, optional, default: "/var/lib/dblab/clones/") - the directory that will be used to mount clones
-    - `unixSocketDir` (string, optional, default: "/var/lib/dblab/sockets/") - the UNIX socket directory that will be used to establish local connections to cloned databases
-    - `preSnapshotSuffix` (string, required) - the suffix to denote preliminary snapshots
 - `dockerImage` (string, required) - the Postgres Docker image that to be used when cloning
 - `useSudo` (boolean, optional, default: false) - use sudo for ZFS/LVM and Docker commands if Database Lab server running outside a container
+- `keepUserPasswords` (bool, optional, default: "false") - By default, in addition to creating a new user with administrative privileges, Database Lab Engine resets passwords for all existing users.
+This is done for security reasons.
+If this behavior is undesirable and you want to keep the ability authenticate for the existing users with their unchanged passwords, then set the value of the variable to `true`.
+- `containerConfig` (key-value, optional) - options to pass custom parameters to clone containers

 ## Section `retrieval`: data retrieval
+- `refresh` (key-value, optional) - describes configuration for a full refresh.
+  - `timetable` (string, optional, default: "") - defines a timetable in crontab format: https://en.wikipedia.org/wiki/Cron#Overview
-- `jobs` - declares the set of running jobs.
+- `jobs` (list, optional) - declares the set of running jobs.
 Stages must be defined in the `spec` section
-- `spec` - contains a configuration spec for each job
+- `spec` (key-value, optional) - contains a configuration spec for each job

 ### Data retrieval jobs
 Available job names: